Batsto Village, New Jersey: History

+The land in the vicinity of what would become Batsto was purchased from the proprietors of West Jersey in 1758 by the land speculator John Munrow.
+John Fort ran a sawmill there for several years, attempting to buy the land with the profits from milling, but failed to meet the purchase price.
+It was sold to Richard Wescoat in 1764.
+A year later, Wescoat sold a half-interest in much of the property to Charles Read.

-In 1766, Charles Read, a well-known ironmaster, built the Batsto Iron Works along the Batsto River on the site of the future village.
-The area had an abundance of bog ore which could be mined from the area's streams and rivers, and wood from the area's forests was harvested for charcoal for smelting the ore.
-The rivers, despite their modest drop, were also harnessed for iron making.
+Read, a prominent lawyer, politician, and agriculturalist, had determined to become an ironmaster on a large scale.
+Batsto was one of several sites he fixed upon for the erection of blast furnaces.
+He had surveyed the tract of land, and found that it had an abundance of bog ore which could be mined from the area's streams and rivers.
+Wood from the area's forests could be burned for charcoal for smelting the ore.
+The Batsto River, the Mullica (Atsion) River, and Nescochague Creek furnished water power.
+Immediately after his purchase from Wescoat, Read acquired additional wood and ore rights between Batsto and Atsion from John Estell, and then successfully petitioned the legislature for an act authorizing him to dam the Batsto River.
+By the end of 1766, he had built the Batsto Iron Works, including Batsto furnace.

 In 1773, John Cox bought the Iron Works, which produced cooking pots, kettles, and other household items.
 Batsto manufactured supplies for the Continental Army during the American Revolutionary War.

 In 1779, the Iron Works manager, Joseph Ball, bought the works and in 1784, his uncle, William Richards, bought a controlling interest.
 Over the next 91 years, the Richards family built most of the structures in the village.
 Richards was ironmaster until he retired in 1809.
 He was succeeded by his son, Jesse Richards, who ran the operation until his death in 1854 and was followed in turn by his son Thomas H. Richards.
 In the mid-19th century, demand for iron declined and Batsto turned to glassmaking, though without lasting success.
 Soon Batsto was in bankruptcy.

 In 1876, Philadelphia businessman Joseph Wharton purchased Batsto along with a substantial number of other properties in the area.
 He improved many of the village buildings and was involved in a number of forestry and agricultural projects, including cranberry farming and a sawmill.
 After his death in 1909, his properties in the Pine Barrens were managed by the Girard Trust Company in Philadelphia.